About the Programme

 As mentees and mentors often hail from different places, communities and disciplines, the relationships also serve to reduce cross-cultural barriers.
 IWRMP promoters ensure that women from all continents participate, including from emerging markets.

-- This programme is aimed at mentees with at least five years’ experience, who have the potential to be the leaders of tomorrow.
+- This programme is aimed at mentees with at least five years’ experience

-- Perfect for recently promoted mentees, or people who find themselves at a pivotal moment in their careers or who feel that there is a glass ceiling above them
+- Perfect for recently promoted professionals, or people who find themselves at a pivotal moment in their careers or who feel that there is a glass ceiling above them

 - Can be used by multinational employers to support talent in jurisdictions where they need to focus on their licence to operate and build capacity in local workforce